sistein/gluon-ssid-changer/README.md

 ssid-changer.sh
 ===============

-*WARNING: this branch of the script contains the ssid-changer version for the gluon 2016.2.x.
+*WARNING: this is the old "master" branch of the script and it contains the ssid-changer version for the gluon 2016.2.x.
+For newer releses use the branches "2017.1.x" and "2018.1.x.""*
-For the current 2017.1 release of Gluon use the branch "lede".*

 This script changes the SSID when there is no connection to the selected Gateway.